-- An exemplary character-level sentence splitting approach is presented on the following slides. - The approach can be understood as a binary decision tree. - It does not require token information, so it can be scheduled first.
+- An exemplary character-level sentence splitter is presented below. - The approach can be understood as a binary decision tree. - It does not require token information, so it can be scheduled first.

 - 1. Process an input text character by character. - 2.
 Decide for each character whether it is the last character in a sentence.